reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

 Alternatively, we can use the AWS CLI and run the command `aws cloudformation describe-stacks`, which lists the status of all the stacks that are currently running.

-It should only take a couple minutes until the stack has reached the status `CREATE_COMPLETE`.
+It should only take a couple of minutes until the stack has reached the status `CREATE_COMPLETE`.

 ### Creating the Service Stack